Lotus Flower Meditation – Simple 4 Steps Guide

 In Buddhism and Hinduism, it represents spiritual growth, enlightenment, and protection from evil forces.
 It also symbolizes purity of mind, body, and spirit and represents self-control over desire or thirst for power.

 The lotus flower symbolizes purity, spiritual growth, and enlightenment.
 What does it mean to you?
 Does it represent something extraordinary in your life?

 In Hinduism and Buddhism, the lotus flower represents the divine.
 It’s often associated with deities like Brahma and Vishnu.
 When portrayed as emerging from muddy waters, its leaves are closed until they emerge from the water, opening only when they receive sunlight and heat (like a heart opening up).
 The petals of this flower also resemble flames that burn away our impurities on contact, leaving behind only seeds that can be used for meditation practice or thrown away after being used as offerings during ceremonies.
-In Japan, this flower represents enlightenment due to its connection with Buddha, who achieved nirvana while sitting under a giant lotus tree during his meditation practices.
+This flower represents enlightenment in Japan due to its connection with Buddha, who achieved nirvana while sitting under a giant lotus tree during his meditation practices.